Worksop: Healthcare

 Worksop is served by Bassetlaw District General Hospital, part of the Doncaster and Bassetlaw NHS Foundation Trust.
 Bassetlaw Hospital treats about 33,000 people each year, and roughly 38,000 emergencies.
-Bassetlaw Hospital is a teaching hospital for the University of Sheffield and Sheffield Medical School.
+Bassetlaw Hospital is a University of Sheffield (Sheffield Medical School) teaching hospital.

 Mental health services in Worksop are provided by Nottinghamshire Healthcare NHS Trust, which provide local community services.
 In-patient services are provided in Mansfield and Nottingham.